 As we re-open our school to all year groups and classes on March 8th 2021, we are, once again, very aware of the wide range of experiences, feelings, fears and anxieties that will have affected and may continue to affect our whole school community, families – parents and children, and our staff, as a result of the COVID-19 pandemic.

-We fully recognise that as we welcome back the children, after this further significant period out of the classroom for very many of our pupils, that there is an important and vital need to take time to rebuild a sense of safety, and belonging, relationships with peers and staff, and to begin to find ways to understand and process what has happened over the past year, since the first lockdown.
+We fully recognise that as we welcome back the children, after this further significant period out of the classroom for very many of our pupils, there is an important and vital need to take time to rebuild a sense of safety, belonging, relationships with peers and staff, and to begin to find ways to understand and process what has happened over the past year, since the first lockdown.

-At Totternhoe CE Academy, we believe that, first and foremost, we must prioritise the social, emotional and mental wellbeing of all our learners.
+At Totternhoe CE Academy, we believe that, first and foremost, we must prioritise the social, emotional and mental well-being of all our learners.
 This is key to enabling our learners to begin to access more formal learning across the curriculum.

-Totternhoe CE Academy will continue to use the ‘T-curriculum’ for the re-integration to school of all our learners, following guidelines and advice built on research around recovery following trauma.
+Totternhoe CE Academy will continue to use the ‘T-curriculum’ for the re-integration into the school of all our learners, following guidelines and advice built on research around recovery following trauma.
 We will also be using Art Therapy to allow children to express their emotions and feelings, basing this around the metaphor, ‘We are all in the same storm…not the same boat!’ to explore their lockdown journeys.
 Our approach is based on evidence-based research* and has been supported by whole staff training with an art psychotherapist.

 Giving children and young people the opportunity to explore and express their emotions through art and imaginative play is at the heart of our approach to supporting good mental health in our school.

 Art can provide a very natural and safe way for children to express themselves.
 They can play, experiment, make a mess, create stories, use metaphors to represent feelings, explore alternative narratives, externalise their feelings by creating characters, reflect, and share their art with others.
-They may choose to use colour, texture, different materials, found objects, photographs, collage, sculpture or film, to express themselves.
+They may choose to use colour, texture, different materials, found objects, photographs, collages, sculptures or film, to express themselves.
 The possibilities are almost endless and can be adapted to suit the individual needs of each child or group of children.

 During this period of exploring, assessing and addressing the social and emotional needs of our returning children, we shall also be assessing English and Maths, to begin identifying which key areas of learning to focus on in planning for the summer term.